Manage excess inventory: 7 reasons to avoid too much inventory on hand

 Linkedin

-On its face, having excess inventory doesn’t seem like a bad thing.
-In some situations, a certain level of excess stock is beneficial to a business.
+Excess inventory doesn’t seem like a bad thing.
+In some situations, a certain level of excess stock can benefit a business.

 For example, an e-commerce company might want to capitalize on a trend and order extra products.
 But what happens to excess inventory if the trend fizzles out?
 It can cause backup and take up too much space in your storage facility or stock room.

 Solution: Refresh your marketing efforts.
 Move slow-moving or old inventory to a different area in your shop.
-If the product is listed online, take new photos and write a blog about the benefits and uses of the product.
+If the product is listed online, take new photos and write a blog to promote its benefits and uses.
+Consider creating a sense of urgency with time-sensitive discount prices or promotions.

-If you’re not able to move your excess inventory, it may accumulate and become a storage issue — and storage space isn’t free.
-Even worse, you must also consider the costs to keep up with your inventory:
+If you can’t move your excess inventory, it may accumulate and become a storage issue — and storage and warehouse space isn’t free.
+Storage costs to keep this stock include:

 • Employee wages to manage, audit and maintain the extra goods